pvcraven/networking-class/source/chapters/session_layer/session_layer.rst

 There are more controls in place now, but it is still easy to send mail using SMTP.
 Even just using Telnet.

+Note: In the example below I was unable to use MobaXTerm because of the different line endings between Windows and UNIX.
+I instead shelled to a UNIX machine and then to mail.simpson.edu.

 .. code-block:: none
     :emphasize-lines: 1,6,8,10,12,14-20,22